-According to the United Nationals World Tourism Barometer’s August 2017 report, the CNMI is the third fastest growing tourism destination in the world.
+According to the United Nations World Tourism Barometer’s August 2017 report, the CNMI is the third fastest growing tourism destination in the world.
 The Marianas Visitor’s Authority reports tourist arrivals of 607,593 in FY2018 and 653,150 in FY2017.
-While these numbers bolster the CNMI economy after the economic decline in the early 2000’s, natural resource managers and local community members are calling for sustainable tourism development and management.
+While these numbers bolster the CNMI economy, natural resource managers and local community members are calling for sustainable tourism development and management.